 INTERESTED IN QUALITY MATTERS RESEARCH?

 If you are interested in pursuing an independent QM research project, please contact Bethany Simunich at firstname.lastname@example.org.
-Dr. Simunich is a QM Senior Research Colleague and is available to consult with faculty and graduate student researchers on QM research at any point.
+Dr. Simunich is a QM Senior Research Colleague and is available to consult with faculty and graduate students on QM research at any point.